dials/kb/collections/_explanations/xia2-merging.md

 In fact, if you knew about it at all, you might have thought the `.xinfo` instruction list was simply a legacy feature and was just part of the plumbing of method (1).
 That's understandable.
 Beyond the description here, method (2) is not well documented nor sufficiently well tested.
 In fact, at the time of writing, it is actually a bit broken for the standard all-DIALS pipeline, see xia2/xia2#560.

+There exists a tool `xia2.setup`, which imports the image data and constructs a `.xinfo` file from normal xia2 input, without performing any processing.

 ## Surely that's quite complicated enough?